mija/yuki.cfg/README.md

 Extras (Text Update)
 ============
-This will update your text in game, mostly it makes things more easy to read, increases size and what not - it will modify your csgo_english.txt, save a backup if you want to go back to the old one.
-It will no longer reset on every update.
+This will update your text in game, mostly it makes things more easy to read, increases size and what not.
+This textfile contains some internal jokes in my friendgroup as well as modifying some text to be Swedish.
+I don't recommend using it unless you speak Swedish.

-Put aTextUpdate.vbs in your resource folder:
+Put csgo_yuki.txt in your resource folder:
 Steam\steamapps\common\Counter-Strike Global Offensive\csgo\resource

-Run aTextUpdate.vbs
-It will update your text file, you're now done.

-WARNING
-A lot of the text will be in Swedish.
-Not recommended unless you can speak Swedish and appreciate a bit of humor.
+Add "-language yuki" to your launch options.

 Usage
 ============